twardoch/fonttools-opentype-feature-freezer/mac-os-x-system-font-replacer/README.md

 -------

 ![Example: Work Sans](example-work-sans.png?raw=true "Example: I have used the tool to replace the default UI system font with Work Sans")
 In this example, I have used the tool to replace the default UI system fonts of Mac OS X 10.10 with the open-source [Work Sans](http://weiweihuanghuang.github.io/Work-Sans/) font family.
+I did use the ```-s 105``` option, otherwise the fonts were a bit too small for my taste.

 Requirements
 ------------